microsoft/MixedReality-UXTools-Unreal/Docs/Manipulator.md

 If one-handed manipulation is enabled the actor can be moved with just one hand.
 This mode supports movement and rotation, but not scaling of the actor.

 The way hand rotation translates into actor rotation depends on the _One Hand Rotation Mode_:
-* _Maintain Original Rotation_: Does not rotate object as it is being moved.

 * _Rotate About Object Center_: Only works for articulated hands/controllers.
 Rotate object using rotation of the hand/controller, but about the object center point.
 Useful for inspecting at a distance.
 * _Rotate About Grab Point_: Only works for articulated hands/controllers.
 Rotate object as if it was being held by hand/controller.
 Useful for inspection.
-* _Maintain Rotation To User_: Maintains the object's original rotation for Y/Z axis to the user.
-* _Gravity Aligned Maintain Rotation To User_: Maintains object's original rotation to user, but makes the object vertical.
-Useful for bounding boxes.
-* _Face User_: Ensures object always faces the user.
-Useful for slates/panels.
-* _Face Away From User_: Ensures object always faces away from user.
-Useful for slates/panels that are configured backwards.

 ### Two-handed manipulation